throttr/java/README.md

 ## Technical Notes

 - The protocol assumes Little Endian architecture.
-- The server does not respond to malformed requests.
-- IP must be a valid IPv4 or IPv6 address; otherwise, an error is thrown.
 - The internal message queue ensures requests are processed sequentially.
-- Throttr independently manages quotas per IP, port, and URL.
+- The package is defined to works with protocol 2.0.0 or greatest.

 ---